DFE-Digital/find-a-tuition-partner/README.md

 ## Logging and Metrics

 The service uses [Serilog](https://github.com/serilog/serilog) to support logging structured event data.
-It is configured to write logs to the console as default and optionally write to a TCP sink for logit.io data source integration.
+It is configured to write logs to the console as default and optionally write to a Serilog sink that writes log events to Microsoft Application Insights data source integration.

-### logit.io
+### Microsoft Application Insights

-[logit.io](logit.io) provides the ELK stack (Elasticsearch, Logstash, and Kibana) and Grafana as a service.
-The service ships logs to the find a tuition partner stack in the NTP account which is what new developers and analysts should request access to.

-Log interrogation is provided by OpenSearch and metrics dashboards are configured in Grafana. logit.io provides alerting within its service however Grafana can also be configured to send alerts if required.

-If you need to test logit.io integration from your development environment, use the following command to add the neccessary user secret:
+If you need to test Microsoft Application Insights integration from your development environment, use the following command to add the neccessary user secret:

 ```
-dotnet user-secrets set "AppLogging:TcpSinkUri" "<TLS_URL>" -p UI
+dotnet user-secrets set "APPINSIGHTS:INSTRUMENTATIONKEY" "<KEY>" -p UI
 ```

 ### Google Tag Manager